QuantEcon/lecture-source-jl/rst_files/matsuyama.rst

 As you can see, larger values of :math:`\rho` translate to more synchronization

-You are asked to replicate this figure in the exercises.
+You are asked to replicate this figure in the exercises

 Exercises
 ==============